Skip to content

 Background

-Historically, and by design, power structures have favoured men; there is not a single country which is not a patriarchy, resulting in a worldwide gender gap.
-This gender gap takes on many forms; financially it means that globally, on average, women make 77 cents for every dollar earned by men, leaving women more financially vulnerable.
+This gender gap takes on many forms.
+Financially, it means that globally, on average, women make 77 cents for every dollar earned by men, leaving women more financially vulnerable.
 A lot has been done over the past decades to reduce the global gender gap and improve opportunities for women, girls, and non-binary people.
 Yet significant gender gaps remain across sectors in all countries across the world.

 According to UN Women, achieving full gender equality is still centuries away.
 Indeed, according to the progress of SDG5’s targets and indicators, the world is not even remotely on track to achieve gender equality by 2030.